Featured Bible Study Program

 About Dr. J. Vernon McGee

-We highly recommend the journey as Dr. J. Vernon McGee calls “The Bible Bus” which takes through the whole Word of God in every five years.
-What also makes the program unique is the systematic way via mainly audio format by radio, podcast and app in your phone.
-Written notes and outlines are available for free distribution or download at TTB.
+We highly recommend what Dr. J. Vernon McGee calls “The Bible Bus” journey, which takes people through the entire Bible every five years.
+What also makes the program unique is the systematic way via mainly audio format by radio, podcast and mobile apps.
+Written notes and outlines are available for free access or download at TTB website.

 John Vernon McGee (1904-1988) was born in Hillsboro, Texas.
 Dr. McGee remarked, “When I was born and the doctor gave me the customary whack, my mother said that I let out a yell that could be heard on all four borders of Texas!”
 His Creator well knew that he would need a powerful voice to deliver a powerful message.